carterjfulcher/pairstrading/README.md

 # Pairs Trading

-This is the code that goes along with a live stream.
-More info in `goals.txt`
+This code was written as part of a livestream.

 Live Stream Part 1
 ----